tdmuftuoglu/HydroSoil-AI/README.md

 One fixed seed (20250812) throughout.
-The reference run used Python 3.12.13, numpy 2.0.2, pandas 2.2.2 and scikit-learn 1.6.1, with five outer folds, three inner folds and eight randomised-search candidates per inner loop; these settings are recorded in `run_metadata.json`.
+The reference run used Python 3.12.13, numpy 2.0.2, pandas 2.2.2 and scikit-learn 1.6.1, with five outer folds, three inner folds and eight randomised-search candidates per inner loop.
+These settings are recorded in `run_metadata.json`.

-Every number, table and figure in the accompanying manuscript is generated by this pipeline from the raw database file.
+Every number, table and figure in the accompanying manuscript is generated by this notebook from the database file included here.
 No result is transcribed by hand.

 ---

 ## Citation

-If you use this software, please cite the accompanying manuscript and the SWIG
+If you use this software, please cite the accompanying manuscript and the source
 database:

 > Rahmati, M., et al. (2018).
 Development and analysis of the Soil Water